THE PEOPLE of ROCK and ROLL

 IMO not a great performer, but as a writer in the famous team of Goffin and King was outstanding - responsible for many RnR hits.

 An unusual case was The Locomotion.
 Its performer, Little Eva, was a 14 year old baby sitter for Gerry Goffin and Carole King.
-Eva was in the right place at the right time, but with the right people!
+Eva was in the right place at the right time, with the right people!
+(Unfortunately she did not have any more hits, but did produce a number of songs - I like her version of Stand By Me (punchier than Ben E King's which I also like).

 GLADYS KNIGHT

-A "southern soul" lady who made it on her own, joined Motown for even greater success, and went back to her own ways.
+A "southern soul" lady who made it on her own, joined Motown for even greater success, and went back out on her own.

 Still performing in 2000.

-One of her songs is interesting - it has similar theme, styling, and even musical bits as the well-known I Am Woman by Helen Reddy.
+One of her songs is interesting - it has similar theme, styling, and even musical bits to the well-known I Am Woman by Helen Reddy.
+(Perhaps a small amount of the intro flavour in Midnight Train to Georgia, but not the high tone bit.)

 BRENDA LEE

 Notable for a very young start and several musical several styles.
 (Crossing over from Louisiana Creole to teen tear-jerker to country - her last of many pop chart hits being the hard-driving semi-country "Comin' On Strong".
-At the age of 21 she moved back toward country, and is still out there performing her RnR work.)
-SYLVIA MOIE[spelling?]
+At the age of 21 she moved back toward country, and was still out there performing her RnR work in her 60s.)

 One of several under-recognized producers/writers from Motown's early days, she ensured Stevie Wonder's career after several unsuccessful attempts in Motown to produce a hit on him.